gturetchi/php-dev-environment/README.md

-# php-dev-environment
+# How to use
-PHP + Nginx + DB environment using docker
+RUN:
+docker compose up

+CHANGE FILES IN /webroot